Quit India Movement: Result of the movement

 One of the important achievements of the movement was keeping the Congress party united through all the trials and tribulations that followed.
 The British, already alarmed by the advance of the Japanese army to the India-Burma border, responded by imprisoning Gandhi.
 All the members of the Party's Working Committee (national leadership) were imprisoned as well.
 Due to the arrest of major leaders, a young and until then relatively unknown Aruna Asaf Ali presided over the AICC session on 9 August and hoisted the flag; later the Congress party was banned.
 These actions only created sympathy for the cause among the population.
 Despite lack of direct leadership, large protests and demonstrations were held all over the country.
 Workers remained absent in large groups and strikes were called.

 The demonstrations sometimes turned violent.
-At some places bombs exploded, government buildings were set on fire, electricity was cut and transport and communication lines were severed.
+At some places bombs exploded, government buildings were set on fire, electricity was cut, and transport and communication lines were severed.

 The British swiftly responded with mass detentions.
-Over 100,000 arrests were made, mass fines were levied and demonstrators were subjected to public flogging.
+Over 100,000 arrests were made, mass fines were levied, and demonstrators were subjected to public flogging.
 Hundreds of civilians were killed in violence many shot by the police army.
-Many national leaders went underground and continued their struggle by broadcasting messages over clandestine radio stations, distributing pamphlets and establishing parallel governments.
-The British sense of crisis was strong enough that a battleship was specifically set aside to take Gandhi and the Congress leaders out of India, possibly to South Africa or Yemen but ultimately did not take that step out of fear of intensifying the revolt.
+Many national leaders went underground and continued their struggle by broadcasting messages over the clandestine radio stations, distributing pamphlets and establishing parallel governments.
+The British sense of crisis was strong enough for a battleship to be specifically set aside to take Gandhi and the Congress leaders out of India, possibly to South Africa or Yemen.
+However, that step was ultimately not taken out of fear of intensifying the revolt.
+Leadership of the underground movement included names like Achyut Rao Patwardhan, Aruna Asaf Ali, Sucheta Kripalani, Daljit Singh and Nana Patil.

-A sense that the movement couldn't gain prompt results had depressed many nationalists, while Jinnah and the Muslim League, as well as Congress opponents such as the Rashtriya Swayamsevak Sangh and the Hindu Mahasabha sought to gain political mileage, criticising Gandhi and the Congress Party.
+A sense that the movement could not gain prompt results had depressed many nationalists, while Jinnah and the Muslim League, as well as Congress opponents such as the Rashtriya Swayamsevak Sangh and the Hindu Mahasabha sought to gain political mileage, criticising Gandhi and the Congress Party.

 The Congress leadership was cut off from the rest of the world for over three years.
 Gandhi's wife Kasturba Gandhi and his personal secretary Mahadev Desai died in months and Gandhi's health was failing, despite this Gandhi went on a 21-day fast and maintained his resolve to continuous resistance.
 Although the British released Gandhi on account of his health in 1944, he kept up the resistance, demanding the release of the Congress leadership.

-In 1945, when the World War 2 almost came to an end, the Labour Party of the United Kingdom won elections with a promise to provide independence to India.
+In 1945, when World War II had almost come to an end, the Labour Party of the United Kingdom won elections with a promise to provide independence to India.
 The jailed political prisoners were released in 1945.